aertslab/scenicplus/README.md

+# SCENIC+

+SCENIC+ is a python package to build gene regulatory networks (GRNs) using combined or separate single-cell gene expression (scRNA-seq) and single-cell chromatin accessibility (scATAC-seq) data.

      ____   ____ _____ _   _ ___ ____
     / ___| / ___| ____| \ | |_ _/ ___| _
     \___ \| |   |  _| |  \| || | |   _| |_
      ___) | |___| |___| |\  || | |__|_   _|
     |____/ \____|_____|_| \_|___\____||_|

-SCENIC+ is a python package to build gene regulatory networks (GRNs) using combined or separate single-cell gene expression (scRNA-seq) and single-cell chromatin accessibility (scATAC-seq) data.

 ## Documentation